helina42/Awsomebooks-with-ES6/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->

 # 📖 [Awesome Books Library] <a name="about-project"></a>

-> wireframe structure for a book library webpage
+> ES6 structure setup for a Awesome book library webpage

 **[Awesome Books Library]** is an inital design project for a simple online book library.